cisco/cisco-network-puppet-module/README.md

 ### <a name="setup-puppet-device">Puppet Device (Agentless)</a>

-The module supports remote management through the usage of [`puppet device`](https://puppet.com/docs/puppet/5.5/puppet_device.html), which communicates with the device remotely via the `nxapi` through HTTP/HTTPS.
+The module (version `2.0.0` or later) supports remote management through the usage of [`puppet device`](https://puppet.com/docs/puppet/5.5/puppet_device.html), which communicates with the device remotely via the `nxapi` through HTTP/HTTPS.
 In order to use the `ciscopuppet` module agentlessly then the following dependencies will need to be met.

 ##### The `cisco_node_utils` Ruby Gem